exanauts/Argos.jl/docs/src/man/reducedspace.md

 ## Deport on CUDA GPU

-Instantiating a `ReducedSpaceEvaluator` on a NVIDIA GPU translates to:
+Instantiating a `ReducedSpaceEvaluator` on an NVIDIA GPU translates to:
 ```julia
 using CUDAKernels # suppose CUDAKernels has been downloaded
 red = Argos.ReducedSpaceEvaluator(datafile; device=CUDADevice(), nbatch_hessian=256)
 ```
-The number of batches `nbatch_hessian` is the number of right-hand-side used to streamline the solution of the linear systems.
+The number of batches `nbatch_hessian` is the number of right-hand sides used to streamline the solution of the linear systems.